Cointegration and Representation of Cointegrated Autoregressive Processes in Banach Spaces: Introduction

-To accomplish our goal, we first provide a suitable notion of cointegration in Banach spaces and study its properties.
-After doing that, a Banach space version of the Granger-Johansen representation theorem for I(1) autoregressive processes is provided.
-Our representation theory is derived under more primitive and weaker mathematical conditions: we only employ the usual unit root assumption in this Banach space setting where we do not even have the notion of an angle (inner product) between two vectors.
-From \cite{Johansen1991} to the aforementioned recent papers, it seems that some geometrical properties, such as orthogonality, induced by an inner product have been thought to be essentially required for the representation theory.
-However, it will be clarified in this paper that such a richer geometry is not necessarily required: in our representation theory, geometrical properties induced by an inner product have no role.
-To obtain our I(1) representation theorem, we first note that an AR($p$) law of motion in a Banach space may be understood as an AR(1) law of motion in a properly defined product Banach space, and such an AR(1) law of motion is characterized by a simple linear operator pencil (to be defined later).
-By studying the spectral properties of a simple linear operator pencil, we obtain necessary and sufficient conditions for a pole in the inverse of a simple linear operator pencil to have order 1.
-This operator-theoretic result leads us to a version of the Granger-Johansen representation theorem.
+To accomplish our goal, we first introduce a suitable notion of cointegration in Banach spaces by defining a cointegrating functional that properly generalizes the conventional notion of a cointegrating vector.
+We then characterize the cointegrating space (to be defined as the collection of cointegrating functionals) based on the Phillips-Solo device \citep{phillips1992asymptotics} applied to operator-valued functions.
+After doing that, representation theorems for I(1) and I(2) AR processes taking values in a Banach space are provided.
+Our representation theory is derived under more primitive and weaker mathematical conditions in a general Banach space setting where we do not even have the notion of an angle (inner product) between two vectors.
+From \cite{Johansen1991,johansen1992representation} to the foregoing recent papers, it seems that some geometrical properties induced by an inner product, such as orthogonality, have been thought to be essential for the representation theory.
+However, it will be clarified in this paper that such a richer geometry is not necessarily required: in our representation theory, geometrical properties induced by an inner product have no essential role.

-We then generalize the result to provide our representation theorem of I(2) autoregressive processes: under the usual unit root assumption combined with the existence of some complementary subspaces, we provide a necessary and sufficient condition for the existence of I(2) solutions to a given AR($p$) law of motion and then characterize such I(2) solutions.
-Of course, ours is more general than the existing I(2) representation theorems that are developed in a Hilbert space setting under the Fredholm assumption by \cite{Franchi2017b} and \cite{BS2018}, which will be discussed in detail.
-In each of our I(1) and I(2) representation theorems, we obtain a complete characterization of the solutions: explicit formulas for all the components except for the terms depending on initial values are obtained.

-The remainder of the paper is organized as follows.
-In Section \ref{sprelim}, we review some essential mathematics.
-In Section \ref{sfcointeg} we provide a suitable notion of cointegration in Banach spaces.
-Our extension of the Granger-Johansen representation theorem for I(1) autoregressive processes is provided in Section \ref{srep}.
-In this section, we first study the spectral properties of a simple linear operator pencil and derive necessary and sufficient conditions for a pole in the inverse of a simple linear operator pencil to have order 1.
-Then we provide an extension of the Granger-Johansen representation theorem.
-Our representation theorem for I(2) autoregressive processes is separately discussed in Section \ref{smore}.
-Concluding remarks follow in Section \ref{sconclude}.